blackgnezdo/rio/rio/README.md

 * If something can fail, and you want people to deal with that failure every time (e.g., `lookup`), then return a `Maybe` or `Either` value.
-* If the use will sometimes not want to deal with it, then use exceptions.
+* If the user will sometimes not want to deal with the failure, then use exceptions.
 In the case of pure code, use a `MonadThrow` constraint.
 In the case of `IO` code: use runtime exceptions via `throwIO` (works in the `RIO` monad too).